A Mini-Batch Method for Solving Nonlinear PDEs with Gaussian Processes: Introduction

+Furthermore, \cite{tran2020stochastic} develops a stochastic Gauss-Newton algorithm for non-convex compositional optimization.
+However, their approach is not applicable in our context due to the quadratic nature of \eqref{intro_zprob}, which is incompatible with their algorithm's requirement for an expectation-based formulation in finite-dimensional settings.
+This is evident as the term $\boldsymbol{z}^T\kappa(\boldsymbol{\phi}, \boldsymbol{\phi})^{-1}\boldsymbol{z}$ in Equation (1.2) cannot be framed as an expectation over $\boldsymbol{z}$.
+Our method employs a mini-batch approach solving the infinite-dimensional minimization problem in \eqref{intro_nlprob}.

+Another subtle difference is our methodological approach compared to that of \cite{tran2020stochastic},.
+While they initiate their process by linearizing the objective function and then applying mini-batch updates to this linearized problem, we start by formulating a nonlinear proximal minimization step in each iteration.
+For solving this, we primarily use the Gauss-Newton method.
+It's important to note, however, that the Gauss-Newton method in our framework can be substituted with any other efficient optimization algorithm suitable for the proximal iteration step. }

 We organize the paper as follows.
 Section \ref{secGPNM} summarizes the GP method in \cite{chen2021solving} and proposes a mini-batch method to solve PDEs in a general setting.
-In Section \ref{secConverge}, we present a convergence analysis of the min-batch algorithm based on stability analysis and convexity arguments.
+In Section \ref{secConverge}, we extend the arguments in the framework of \cite{davis2019stochastic, bousquet2002stability, deng2021minibatch} and present a convergence analysis of the min-batch algorithm based on stability analysis and convexity arguments.
 Numerical experiments appear in Section \ref{secNumResults}.
 Further discussions and future work appear in Section \ref{secConclu}.

 \begin{relatedwork*} Though GP regressions have achieved great success in various applications, the main drawback of it is the $O(N^3)$ computational time and $O(N^2)$ memory consumption for $N$ training points.
 Several techniques have been introduced to reduce the computational cost in recent years.
 One branch of these methods is to introduce sparsity into kernels of GPs based on variational inference procedures \cite{quinonero2005unifying, damianou2016variational, Hensman_2013, lazaro2009inter, wilson2015kernel, liu2020gaussian} or random Fourier features \cite{hensman2017variational, yu2016orthogonal, rahimi2007random, lazaro2010sparse}.
 Another trend in tackling the scalability of the GP regression is to utilize increasing computational power and GPU acceleration to solve exact GPs \cite{nguyen2019exact, gardner2018gpytorch, wang2019exact}.
 Alternatively, a sparse approximation for the inverse Cholesky factor of a dense covariance matrix is considered in \cite{schafer2021sparse}.
 Recently, stochastic gradient descent methods (SGDs) have also been taken into consideration for GPs.
 The work \cite{chen2020stochastic} proposes a SGD method to perform hyperparameter learning in GP regressions.
 The critical difference between our method and the work in \cite{chen2020stochastic} is that the problem in \cite{chen2020stochastic} does not take into consideration the minimization over the latent vector $\boldsymbol{z}$ in \eqref{intro_zprob}.
 Instead, the authors in \cite{chen2020stochastic} optimize over the hyperparameters of the kernel for known data $\boldsymbol{z}$.